Carrot Cake with Cream Cheese Frosting is a simple and delicious, homemade carrot cake recipe that anyone can make and everyone will love!

 - Pour the wet ingredients into the dry ingredients and combine them with a rubber spatula just until no streaks of flour remain.

-- Divide the batter evenly between the 2 prepared cake pans and bake at 350 degrees Fahrenheit for about 35-40 minutes or until a toothpick inserted into the middle of one of the cake layers comes out clean.
+- Divide the batter evenly between the 2 prepared cake pans and bake at 350 degrees Fahrenheit (175 degrees Celsius) for about 30-35 minutes or until a toothpick inserted into the middle of one of the cake layers comes out clean.

 - Remove the cakes from their pans and cool them upside down on cooling racks until they cool completely.